brave/pagegraph-crawl/README.md

 ===

 Command line tool for crawling with PageGraph.
-It does not include a PageGraph enabled build though; you'll need to bring your own or wait a few days until we start providing our own.
+It does not include a PageGraph enabled build though; you can point it at the latest Nightly version of Brave.

 Usage
 ---